 I wasn't a professor so I didn't take the time to correct people.
-I mean, these were their opinions, it was an opinion question.
+These were their opinions, it was an opinion question.
 I couldn't dock someone points because I didn't agree with their opinion, no matter how problematic it was.
-I didn't feel comfortable calling these students out on their awful thoughts.
+At the end of the day, I didn't feel comfortable calling these students out on their awful thoughts.

 So alas, more students with awful thoughts about who criminals are, getting As and pats on the back for their opinions.